-Subsurface conditions within the limits of the project were evaluated by drilling seven (7) exploratory borings at the approximate locations shown on the Boring Location Plan in Appendix A.
+Subsurface conditions within the limits of the project were evaluated by drilling sixteen (16) of the planned eighteen exploratory borings.
+Due to dense vegetation, Borings B-08 and B-14 were not accessible during the time of our drilling.
+The approximate locations of the borings are shown on the Boring Location Plan in Appendix A.